PrincetonUniversity/hpc_beginning_workshop/06_connect_byssh/README.md

  just `exit` or `ctrl+d`.
 These sessions will remain until the server is rebooted or you close them.
 Anything you run while attached to the session runs in that session, and therefore it is safe from a disconnect.

+ Note: Nobel has two hosts, `compton` and `davisson`, and the session will live on one or the other.
+You can find the host by looking in the lower right corner of your tmux session window.
+To find your session again after a disconnect, you'll need to login directly to that host rather than just nobel, i.e.
+ `ssh compton.princeton.edu`.
+Otherwise you'll do tmux attach and not find your session.

  On Nobel, you'll want to look in the lower left.
 Nobel has two hosts, `compton` and `davisson`, and the session will live on one or the other.
 To find it again after